Apple touches record high as iPad 3 sales run hot

-HONG KONG/SYDNEY Apple's new iPad proved to be another hot-seller on Friday, with hundreds queueing at stores across Asia to be the first to get their hands on the 4G-ready tablet computer as the company's share price hit $600 for the first time.
+SYDNEY/SAN FRANCISCO Apple's new iPad proved to be another hot-seller on Friday, with hundreds queuing before dawn in Sydney to be the first to get their hands on the 4G-ready tablet computer as the company's share price hit $600 for the first time.

-As consumers lined up around city streets to buy the iPad, one firm that took the new device apart said Qualcomm, Broadcom, and Samsung Electronics had all held onto their prized roles as key parts suppliers.
+As consumers lined up around city streets to buy the iPad 3, one firm that took the device apart said Qualcomm, Broadcom, and Samsung Electronics had all held onto their prized roles as key parts suppliers.

+Apple's own outlets were beaten to the punch for the first store sales by Australian phone company Telstra, which started selling in Sydney and Melbourne just after midnight, eight hours before Apple's flagship stores opened.

-David Tarasenko, a 34-year-old construction manager who was the first to pick up the iPad from a Telstra store at midnight in Sydney, said ever since Apple Chief Executive Tim Cook revealed the tablet's third iteration, he couldn't wait to get one.
+David Tarasenko, a 34-year-old construction manager who was the first to pick up the iPad from Telstra, said ever since Apple Chief Executive Tim Cook revealed the tablet's third iteration, he couldn't wait to get one.

 "When Tim Cook announced it, it sounded like such a magical tool.
 I just got hyped into it, I guess," he said.

+"I've come from Hong Kong because this model is not available in Hong Kong.
+The features are very revolutionary," second-in-queue Bob Cheung told Reuters.

+"I've got the first one and I skipped the second one.
+This is a big difference form the first one.
+The processing speed, memory, graphical capabilities and everything like that," said another customer, Michael Kelly.

 Crowds were down on previous Apple launches, but there was still excitement as stores opened.
-"I've come from Russia to buy an iPad for my three-year-old son David," Oleg Konovalov, a newspaper salesman, told Reuters in Tokyo.
-"Everyone in Russia wants an iPad, but to buy it there I will have to wait several months."
-"This reminds me of the time 30 years ago when I waited 8 hours in the cold to see Lenin's Mausoleum."
-The buzz helped propel Apple shares to record highs in U.S. trade on Thursday, with Apple stock touching a high of $600.01 before easing back.
+The buzz helped propel its shares to record highs in U.S. trade on Thursday, with Apple stock touching a high of $600.01 before easing back.

-Only a month earlier, the stock price had crossed $500 for the first time.
-The stock has jumped 45 percent this year.

-At Thursday's closing price of $585.56, the stock is far more expensive than the $499 starting price for a Wi-Fi iPad.
+At the closing price of $585.56, the stock is still more expensive than the $499 starting price for a Wi-Fi-only iPad.

 Wall Street expects a strong start for the latest iPad and some analysts even expect sales of the current model to overtake the iPad 2.
 Apple will continue to sell the iPad 2 but dropped its price by $100 to start at $399.